As the Jan. 6 hearings begin, what are the statuses of the Arkansans charged? - NewsBreak

 Richard Barnett

-Richard “Bigo” Barnett , Gravette, Arkansas, arrested in Bentonville: A person identified as Barnett was seen in Rep. Nancy Pelosi’s office, seated, and with his feet on, a desk.
+Richard “Bigo” Barnett of Gravette was arrested in Bentonville.
+A person identified as Barnett was seen in Rep. Nancy Pelosi’s office, seated, and with his feet on, a desk.

 Charges: